RedJocker/42spWebServer/README.md

         - read client.request.method and if == trace
             - respond 200 Ok with body = client.request.asString()
             - don't forget to add Content-Length header on response
+  - respond a GET request to an existing file
+    - if found respond 200 OK with the body containing the file requested on body
+    - assume it is a found content file for now, later deal with 404 and directory listing
+    - assume only one server for now
+    - docroot
+      - folder that is associated with path
+      - / on path is bind to some folder on computer
+        - use hardcoded folder on project for now
+        - eventually each server has its own docroot defined on configuration file
+    - make a blocking implementation, we will solve the problem of integrating with epool later
 - Connection Handling
   - [X] create folder for connection module
   - tcp